LaravelDaily/Laravel-Reservations-Course/course/10 - My Activities and Cancel.md

-We have made that users can register for the activity and get redirected to the `my activities` page.
-Now let's show activities on the `my activities` page and add a button to cancel them.
+Now, let's show activities on the `My activities` page and add a button to cancel them.

 ---